 - Do you really like the ZeroPoint foods list and want more of them?
 Are you fine with having fewer SmartPoints?
 Purple might be a great option for you because of the addition of ZeroPoint foods like oatmeal, whole-wheat pasta, potatoes, and fat-free cottage cheese.

-If you decide that switching is what’s best for you, you can do it anytime in the WW app.
+If you decide that switching is what’s best for you, you can do it any time in Settings.

 How do I know what portion size to eat?

 Figuring out portion sizes plays a big part in reaching your weight-loss goals.
 The right amount for you depends on what you’re eating and how much you need to feel satisfied while staying within your SmartPoints Budget.
 The best way to learn that amount is to do some measuring.
 Over time, you’ll train your brain to serve up the right amount automatically!

 What are weekly SmartPoints?

 If you’re new to WW, Weeklies are part of your SmartPoints Budget.